BIGJRA/BIGJRA.github.io/rejuv.md

 [https://www.rebornevo.com/forum/index.php?/topic/34082-version-1-where-love-lies/&page=1](https://www.rebornevo.com/forum/index.php?/topic/34082-version-1-where-love-lies/&page=1)

-If you want a guide to the side story: Lucifer on the forums wrote up a fantastic guide to getting 100% in the side game, and so I wouldn’t want to waste time by writing my own guide to it.
+If you want a guide to the side story: Lucifer on the forums wrote up a fantastic guide to getting 100% in the side game, and so I wouldn't want to waste time by writing my own guide to it.

 [https://www.rebornevo.com/forum/index.php?/topic/34308-spoilers-the-completionists-guide-to-where-love-lies/](https://www.rebornevo.com/forum/index.php?/topic/34308-spoilers-the-completionists-guide-to-where-love-lies/)

-If you did play WLL and got a certain password at the end for getting the good ending however, head over to GDC’s Central Building during the morning or the daytime and talk to a receptionist to get **Riolu!** The password, if you forgot/just want the reward, the password is 489234.
+If you did play WLL and got a certain password at the end for getting the good ending however, head over to GDC's Central Building during the morning or the daytime and talk to a receptionist to get **Riolu!** The password, if you forgot/just want the reward, the password is 489234.